xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/functionalities.rst.txt

 - The User receives confirmation of the successful presentation within the Wallet Instance;
 - The User returns to the Relying Party's Touchpoint and views confirmation of the completed presentation.

 In case of errors using the Wallet Instance, the Wallet Provider MUST guarantee that the User receives consistent messages that inform them and guide them toward resolving the issue.
 For further details, please refer to the `Error Management`_ section.

 Authentication
 """"""""""""""

 Authentication is a specific use case of remote presentation that allows the User to securely access services provided by both public and private Relying Parties.
 This is achieved by presenting the PID and, if necessary, a set of Attributes contained in the obtained Electronic Attestations of Attributes.
 This process ensures that the User retains control over their data, including the ability to present only the information strictly necessary for verification by Relying Parties.
-At the same time, it guarantees the reliability, authenticity, and validity of the data presented.

 The Authentication process can be carried out using both the same-device and cross-device modes described above.
 For the User Experience functional requirements that MUST be addressed, please refer to the functional requirements for `remote presentation`_ in same-device and cross-device modes.

 From a User Experience perspective, the Authentication process differs from the Presentation process only in how it is initiated, which is through a dedicated :ref:`brand-identity:Authentication Button`.

-To ensure a consistent and seamless Authentication process across all Relying Parties, each Relying Party MUST follow the visual and User Experience requirements outlined below and SHOULD use the open-source assets available in the Official Resources.
+To ensure a consistent and seamless Authentication process across all Relying Parties, each Relying Party MUST follow the visual and User Experience requirements outlined below, together with compliance with [REF_ACCESSIBILITY] and, in the case of public entities, with [GL_DESIGN]

-Relying Parties that choose not to adopt these resources MAY implement custom Technical Solutions supporting the Authentication process.
-However, these MUST comply with the requirements specified below, adhere to [REF_ACCESSIBILITY], and, for public entities, follow the [GL_DESIGN].
+Relying Parties SHOULD use the open source Official Resources.
+Id a Relying Party does not intend to use such open source resources, MAY independently develop the Technical Solutions enabling the Authentication flow.

 Relying Parties MUST implement and provide the following pages as part of the Authentication process: